I Can’t Afford My Car Payments – What Are My Options?

 Talk to Your Lender

-The good news is that your lender doesn’t want the situation to deteriorate any more than you do.
+While the penalties for missed loan payments are unquestionably troubling, the good news is that your lender doesn’t want the situation to deteriorate any more than you do.
 The process of collecting overdue debts costs lenders money, and they’re unlikely to recoup what your car is worth through repossession.

 Refinance the Loan

-Sell, Trade or Try Transit
+Sell, Trade, or Try Transit

 Selling Your Vehicle